 How apps are created — app development process

-To make an app that would really shine among the thousands of other top mobile applications on App Store and Google Play, it’s important to understand the main steps of the custom app development process, affecting the mobile app development cost.
+To make a mobile application that would really shine among the thousands of other apps on the App Store and Google Play, it’s important to understand the main steps of the custom app development process, affecting the mobile app development cost.

 Research and planning

 Before design and development, there’s a stage of research where you make a study of every detail that might make a difference: from the market and competitors analysis to the more closely related details like monetization methods.
 All these aspects should be considered in advance to avoid as many possible mistakes as you can and make the process smooth.

 - What pain points are you addressing with your app and what problems will it solve?

 - Who are your competitors?
 Why do people love their apps?

 - What features are absolutely necessary for your app?
 What makes it unique?

 - What platform(s) will you use?